-Matalan murders: Andrew Saunders 'researched killing' - BBC News
+Matalan murderer 'researched killing'

 Matalan murders: Andrew Saunders 'researched killing'

-A man who murdered his ex-girlfriend and new partner outside the central Cardiff Matalan shop where they worked searched the internet for methods of killing in the days before the attack, Cardiff Crown Court has heard.
+A man who murdered his ex-girlfriend and new partner outside the Matalan store where they worked searched the internet for methods of killing in the days before the attack.

-The court heard he stabbed Mr Simmons first then Miss Morgan.
+Cardiff Crown Court heard he stabbed Mr Simmons first, then Miss Morgan.

-Saunders and Miss Morgan had split up a year before she and Mr Simmons began a relationship in July 2016.
+Saunders and Miss Morgan had split up before she and Mr Simmons began a relationship in July 2016.

 'I just lost control'

-The couple were found at about 05:50 BST on 28 September, prompting the closure of the street.
+The court heard Saunders approached the couple outside the store as Miss Morgan was waiting to start work.

-The court heard witnesses saw Saunders attack Mr Simmons first, stabbing him "four or five" times.
+Witnesses saw him attack Mr Simmons first, stabbing him "four or five" times "in a frenzy" as he pleaded for him to stop.

-He tried to get up but was punched to floor by Saunders and did not move afterwards.
+Mr Simmons called for help and tried to get up but was punched to the floor by Saunders and did not move afterwards.

-Miss Morgan tried to help her boyfriend but was pushed away by Saunders who then chased her down the street.
+Miss Morgan tried to help her boyfriend but was pushed away by Saunders, who told her: "I'm coming for you next."

-He eventually caught up with her outside the Boots store where he attacked her with the knife.
+He chased her down the street and eventually caught up with her outside the Boots store where he stabbed her several times.

 After the attack, Saunders phoned his mother and told her he had killed the pair.
-He also sent a text to his father saying "thanks, for being a pathetic, useless father.
+He also sent a text to his father saying "thanks for being a pathetic, useless father.
 Just killed two people, cheers".

 The court heard Saunders returned to his family home and updated his Facebook profile with swear words, and later with the sentence "just a product of society".